d-uzlov/k8s-homelab/network/cni.md

 # Antrea

-Main gommick is the ability to set egress IP based on namespace or labels.
+Main gimmick is the ability to set egress IP based on namespace or labels.